 Location.
 41° 29.231′ N, 83° 44.089′ W. Marker is near Waterville, Ohio, in Lucas County.
-Marker is at the intersection of South River Road (U.S. 24) and Waterville Monclova Road, on the left when traveling west on South River Road.
-Touch for map.
-This historical marker is located just south of Waterville, along US 24, in the Roche de Bout area of Farnsworth Metropark.
+Marker is at the intersection of South River Road (U.S. 24) and Waterville Monclova Road Touch for map.
+Marker is at or near this postal address: 701 South River Road, Waterville OH 43566, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Bowling Green Fault (approx. 0.2 miles away); Ohio Electric Railroad Bridge / Roche De Bout, Roche De Boeuf (approx. ¼ mile away); Fort Miamis Reserve/Miltonville (approx. 1.1 miles away); Wakeman Hall / Waterville Historical Society (approx. 1.1 miles away); John Pray - Founder of Waterville,Ohio / The Miami and Erie Canal (approx. 1.1 miles away); The Columbian House (approx. 1.2 miles away); Browning Masonic Community (approx. 1.4 miles away); Maumee Indian Mission (approx. 1½ miles away).
 Touch for a list and map of all markers in Waterville.